 Pygmy date palms are adaptable and easy indoor plants.
 This palm grows best in bright indirect sunlight, ideally from an east window with morning sun.
 Keep the soil moist at all times, but do not let the pots stand in water.

 Most lady palms grow best in bright, indirect light near a window or skylight.
-Large lady palm is the most adaptable to low light areas.
-Thailand lady palm must be kept constantly moist.
+The large lady palm is the most adaptable to low light areas, and the Thailand lady palm must be kept constantly moist.
 The other lady palms should be allowed to become somewhat dry between thorough waterings.
 Heavily and repeatedly drench lady palms with water twice a year to leach excess fertilizer salts from their potting mix.

 A rich houseplant potting mix, such as an African violet mix, is ideal.
 Lady palms are slow-growing and need very little fertilizer.
 Scale insects are a major pest of lady palms.
 They may hide in the fibrous leaf bases, so inspect carefully for them.

-If necessary, lady palms should be divided in spring or early summer when they are actively growing.
-Large lady palms can also be air-layered.
+If necessary, lady palms should be divided in spring or early summer when they are actively growing, and they can also be air-layered.

 Rhapis excelsa is divided into two groups: the large lady palms and the highly refined miniature lady palms that are developed and prized by collectors.
 Large lady palm has large, thick leaves on sturdy canes.
 They can grow to be more than 8 feet tall and as wide as they are tall.

-The green and variegated miniature lady palms cultivars have unique leaf shapes and growth habits.
+Cultivars of both the green and variegated miniature lady palms have unique leaf shapes and growth habits.
 Japanese hobbyists often artificially dwarf these plants by growing them as bonsai.
 Many are true dwarfs that will grow only 4 feet tall in several decades.